 Electricity is part of our lives.
 We use it from the moment we wake up and throughout the day.
 As a result, we sometimes forget how powerful and dangerous it can be.
 Modern living means we are using more and more electrical appliances in the home.
-Just twenty years ago, the average UK home would have had a hi-fi system and one TV or video.
-Today, it is more likely that there are at least two TVs, a DVD player, a satellite receiver, games console, microwave, computer and more.
+Just 30 years ago, the average UK home would have had a hi-fi system and one TV or video.
+Today there is likely to be multiple TVs, laptops, tablets, mobile phones, games consoles, and several kitchen appliances as well as various other electrical gadgets.
 So, the risk of electrical accidents in the home is much higher than before.